A+E Global Media: 2017–2024

-In March 2017, the company invested in a Series A funding round for Beautycon.
+In 2017, the company invested in a Series A funding round for Beautycon.
 A&E led a Series A funding round for Atlas Obscura in mid-2017.
 AETN in November 2017 took a substantial minority stake in Dan Abrams's LawNewz Network live court content website, which then renamed its website to Law&Crime Network.

 In 2017, A+E Networks took a 25% equity stake in the National Women's Soccer League (NWSL), as part of a three-year media rights deal that saw Lifetime carry a package of weekly NWSL matches, and become a sleeve sponsor for all NWSL players.
 In February 2019, A+E ended the pact early and returned its 25% equity in the league, while continuing Lifetime's sleeve sponsorship.

 In the second quarter of 2017, A+E Networks relaunched the Biography franchise with a set of two-hour specials and a miniseries for three of its channels, A&E, History and Lifetime.
 The franchise's TV programming will be recurring multi-formatted and tie into important anniversaries, newly found information about notables and current news.
 The initial set has the commonality of being crime centered, with at least one future set would focus on notable women.
 A+E Networks held its first convention, Alien Con, October 28–30, 2016 in partnership with Cosmic Con as an extension of the History channel's Ancient Aliens TV series.

-In March 2018, Dubuc resigned as CEO.
+In 2018, Dubuc resigned as CEO.
 A+E called back former CEO Abbe Raven to be interim CEO.
-Paul Buccieri was promoted from president of A&E Studios and A+E Networks Portfolio Group to A&E President in July 2018.
+Paul Buccieri was promoted from president of A&E Studios and A+E Networks Portfolio Group to A&E President.
 Buccieri formed the A&E Originals unit for unscripted series.
 This was followed by three first look deals with Leah Remini, Elizabeth Vargas and Gretchen Carlson.
 Vargas would serve as anchor of its A&E Investigates banner.